krish-foren6/Password_Generator/README.md

 2. Navigate to the directory:
 --> cd password-generator

 3. Install dependencies: If you're setting up for the first time, you need to install any required dependencies.
-The code is self-contained, so if there are any missing modules, it will prompt you.
+The code is self-contained, so if there are any missing modules.
---> pip install -r requirements.txt

 4. Run the script: Once the setup is done, you can run the password generator directly via the terminal/command prompt:
 --> python passwd_gen.py --help